 - The United Nations Convention on the Elimination of Discrimination against Women (CEDAW).

 - The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).

 - International Covenant on Economic, Social and Cultural Rights.

-We are currently working to implement the United Nations Guiding Principles on Business and Human Rights in our operations and supply chain.
+We are committed to the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights (UNGP).

 Our third-party certifications include independent audits of human rights practices:

 - ASC has requirements related to ILO rights, prohibits the use of child or forced labor, and has HSE requirements.